529 accounts have withdrawal rules that allow for penalty-free withdrawals if your child receives a scholarship.

-When planning for educational costs, there are many factors that must be taken into consideration.
 Utilizing a 529 plan can be greatly beneficial toward anticipating the expenses ahead; however, it is difficult to predict what may be received in grants and scholarships in the future.
-When a student receives additional aid, it poses a question regarding what will happen to funding saved that is now being covered elsewhere.
+When a student receives additional financial aid, it poses a question regarding what will happen to funding saved in 529 accounts that is now being covered elsewhere.
 Thankfully, there are a variety of different options that can be pursued in this circumstance.

-Normally, withdrawing from a 529 plan comes with potential taxes and penalties.
-However, if the withdrawal is a result of a scholarship being added, the penalty will not be applied.
+Normally, withdrawing from a 529 plan for nonqualified education expenses comes with potential taxes and penalties.
+However, if the withdrawal is a result of a scholarship being received, the penalty will not be applied.
 529 plans will allow money to be taken out for the exact amount of the scholarship or grant that has been awarded.

-So, if the potential for a scholarship has been preventing you from saving in your child’s 529, this is generally not a cause for concern.
+So, if the potential for a scholarship has been making you hesitant on saving in your child’s 529, this is generally not a cause for concern.
+If you have unused funds in your 529 because of a scholarship, you are able to get that savings out without penalty.

 One option available is to leave the funds within the 529 plan for a future use.
 Often, there are additional expenses that could come up such as graduate school, study abroad programs, or other expenses.
 This is a great option toward taking full advantage of the scholarship funding received to use 529 savings toward educational expenses or opportunities that you did not originally anticipate or expect to achieve.